HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-In the case of the usage of the Fetch API, a median mobile page makes 2 requests per page and in the long tail, reaches 3 requests.
-This is reaching towards the standard XHR way of making requests and in turn, with a much cleaner approach and less boilerplate code, the overall load time will improve too.
+In the case of the usage of the `Fetch` API, the median mobile page makes 2 requests, and in the long tail, reaches 3 requests.
+This API is becoming the standard XHR way of making requests, due in part to its cleaner approach and less boilerplate code.
+There may also be <a hreflang="en" href="https://gomakethings.com/the-fetch-api-performance-vs.-xhr-in-vanilla-js/">performance benefits</a> to `Fetch` over the traditional XHR approach, due to the way browsers can decode large JSON payloads off the main thread.

 {{ figure_markup(
   image="ajax_beacon.png",
-  caption="Usage of Beacon",
-  description="Bar chart showing the usage of Beacon per page on both desktop and mobile pages.
+  caption="Distribution of the number of `Beacon` requests per page.", description="Bar chart showing the usage of Beacon per page on both desktop and mobile pages.
 The median mobile page makes no Beacon requests, but at 90th percentile, makes 1 Beacon request.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=1483701430&format=interactive", sheets_gid="1012977216", sql_file="percentage_usage_of_different_ajax_apis.sql" )
 }}

-One major reason for the lower usage of `Beacon` could be that it is typically used for sending analytics data, especially where one wants to ensure that the request is sent even if the page might unload soon.
+`Beacon` usage is almost non-existant, with 0 requests per page until the 90th percentile, at which there's only one request per page.
+One possible explanation for this low adoption could be that `Beacon` is typically used for sending analytics data, especially when one wants to ensure that the request is sent even if the page might unload soon.
 This is, however, not guaranteed when using XHR.
 A good experiment for the future would be to see if some statistics could be collected around any pages using XHR for analytics data, session data, etc.

 It would be interesting to also compare the adoption of XHR and `Fetch` over time.